ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 ## Testing ##

 We will test on the instrument.
-It should take about an hour but needs to be placed on the shutdown worklist (Peter will sort this out when needed).
+This needs to be placed on the shutdown work list (Peter will sort this out when needed).